I Am Batticaloa

 Annaviyar Arasaratnam

-Seventy-five year old Batticaloan Annaviyar Arasaratnam is a koothu master.
-Hailing from Karavetti, he knows over twenty different koothus.
-He talks about the history and different styles of this ancient art form and his struggle to keep this traditional Tamil theatre alive today.
+Seventy-five-year-old Batticaloan annaviyar Arasaratnam is a koothu master.
+Originally from Karavetti, he knows more than twenty koothus.
+He reflects on the history and forms of this ancient Tamil theatre, and his struggle to keep the tradition alive today.

 Select